Facebook hack exposed info on up to 50 million users

 "There's no need for anyone to change their passwords," he continued.

 With the investigation still in its early stages, neither Facebook nor law enforcement know yet who is behind the attack, where the attacks originated from, or whether any personal data was accessed.
-We'll continue to update this story as developments unfold.